 The mission of BridgeUP: Theater in the Schools is to increase theater access and learning resources for rural and underserved youth throughout Vermont and New Hampshire.
 BridgeUP brings professional teaching artists into area classrooms for a month-long residency to empower students to speak Shakespeare’s language, perform songs, learn choreography, and embrace public performance.
 This performative program brings artists into the classroom and supports the curricular needs of schools.
 Supported by the Pussycat Foundation and our Education Fund donors.

 Northern Stage offers school-time matinees of select professional productions.
 Student’s imaginations are nourished under the lights and action of full-length productions at a discounted price.
 Before the show, students receive a study guide to use at a talk-back with professional actors immediately following the performance.
-Generously sponsored by the Hypertherm Owner’s Philanthropic Endeavors Foundation and the Couch Family Foundation.
+Generously sponsored by the Pussycat Foundation, Hypertherm Owner’s Philanthropic Endeavors Foundation, and Couch Family Foundation.

 Backstage@NorthernStage is a series of four – five workshops offered in collaboration with local life-long learning partner organizations (Adventures in Learning, Osher at Dartmouth, and the Woodstock Learning Lab).
 Each program is announced on our website and via our partner organization.
 This course is a series of experiential workshops and discussions led by members of Northern Stage’s Leadership Team, special guests, and members of the production’s design team and cast.
 Each series is offered in conjunction with a selected main stage production and is designed to bring you closer to the artists and craft of Northern Stage.